 Put bluntly, at the moment, our outlook is to not have an outlook.
 There's just too much going on, too many variables, too much conflicting information, too much risk to take a bet on how markets will go from here.
 For many months now, we've been adjusting our portfolio to be as balanced as possible.
-We've beefed up our defensive assets - safe haven government and supranational bonds and structured products that protect us from stock market falls and greater volatility in interest rates.
+We've beefed up our defensive assets - government bonds from several safe haven nations, commodities and structured products that protect us from stock market falls and greater volatility in interest rates.
 This has helped dampen drawdowns from the market turbulence of February and early March.

 There are some very long-term effects of the war in Ukraine that do seem overwhelmingly likely, however.
 After the jolt of an invasion of a democracy on its outskirts, EU nations will probably bolster defence spending, which will mean higher taxes, all else being equal.
 That will have an impact on household finances and therefore growth in the world's third largest market.
 Also, most countries will be reviewing their energy strategies and supply of important natural resources.
 Self-sufficiency - or, at least, tie-ups with solid allies - will be front of mind.
-There will no doubt be changes to the energy mix in many countries, with the transition to cleaner energy further complicated by this conflict.
+There will no doubt be changes to the energy mix in many cases - coal is likely to be seen as a necessary evil, especially in places like Germany.
+The transition to cleaner energy has been further complicated by this conflict.